svenslaggare/StackJIT/documentation/instructionset.md

 * `LDINT <value>`: Pushes a 32-bits integer to the evaluation stack.
 * `LDFLOAT <value>`: Pushes a 32-bits floating point to the evaluation stack.
 * `CONVINTTOFLOAT`: Pops an int from the evaluation stack and converts it to a float, pushing the result to the evaluation stack.
-* `CONVFLOATTOINT`: Pops a float from the evaluation stack and converts it to a int, pushing the result to the evaluation stack.
+* `CONVFLOATTOINT`: Pops a float from the evaluation stack and converts it to an int, pushing the result to the evaluation stack.

 ### Arithmetic
 * `ADD`: Pops two operands, adds them and pushes the result to the evaluation stack.